 The first thing you should do is get SFML 2 and make sure it works.
-If you want the latest version, please refer to the official tutorial: http://sfml-dev.org/tutorials/2.0/compile-with-cmake.php There is also a slightly older RC binary release that is mainly used by Windows users: http://www.sfml-dev.org/download.php#2.0-rc
+Please refer to the official tutorial: http://sfml-dev.org/tutorials/2.0/compile-with-cmake.php

 Some platforms may make it easier to install it, for example Arch Linux users can get it from the AUR.